dathere/datapusher-plus/README.md

   Apart from bullet-proof data type inferences, qsv is leveraged by Datapusher+ to convert XLS/ODS files;
   count the number of rows; transcode to UTF-8 if required; validate if a CSV conforms to the [RFC 4180 standard](https://datatracker.ietf.org/doc/html/rfc4180);
-  and optionally create a preview subset in this initial version.
+  optionally create a preview subset and optionally deduplicate rows in this initial version.

   Future versions of Datapusher+ will further leverage qsv's 70+ commands to do additional data wrangling, preprocessing and validation.
 The Roadmap is available [here](https://github.com/dathere/datapusher-plus/issues/5).